ingdir/bem-core/common.docs/reference/reference.en.md

 #### Binding to the BEM Subject Domain

-The templating engine BEMHTML is one of the technological solutions, that are ensuring creation of web-interfaces according to the [BEM-methodology](http://bem.info/method/).
+The templating engine BEMHTML is one of the technological solutions for creation of web interfaces according to the [BEM methodology](http://bem.info/method/).

-The BEMHTML input data is a BEM-tree in [BEMJSON](#bemjson) format, it describes the web-page.
+The BEMHTML input data is a BEM tree in [BEMJSON](#bemjson) format that describes a web-page.
-The pattern language of BEMHTML provides a special structures for processing blocks, elements and modifiers.
+The pattern language of BEMHTML provides special structures for processing blocks, elements and modifiers.

 <a id="decl_templatе"></a>